From Patrick Waterhouse & Mikhael Subotzky's "Ponte City."

 There’s a story to how Ponte came to earn its menacing status.
 To begin with the end, the inner city is, at present, slowly moving back into money again.
 Horizontal windowpanes are making their glacial way over old gutted and abandoned buildings, weekend markets are selling macaroons and mojitos.
 People who didn’t dream of going there five years ago are looking for “investment properties” in “development zones,” and people who could afford to rent there two years ago are looking elsewhere.

 But this gentrifying wand has yet to touch Hillbrow, the dense neighbourhood of high-rise apartment blocks with which Ponte is synonymous.
 In the 1970s, when Ponte was built, Hillbrow was South Africa’s version of Greenwich Village.
 (If the Village was a whites-only neighbourhood in an apartheid state).
 The building went up with audacity: it was then the tallest apartment block in the Southern Hemisphere, and it remains the tallest in Africa.
 Size is a favourite sort of accomplishment.
 The ground floor sported, among other amenities, a concert venue and a bowling alley.
 The interior fell victim to shag carpeting.
 The six penthouses came fitted with wine cellars, saunas, patio braai areas, roof decks, and (could it be?) a tennis court.
 The initial plans included a “skateboard ski slope.”
 Only white people were legally allowed to live there, except the building’s staff, who occupied the top floors—the very highest point in the city—with tiny windows that were impossible to see out of.
-“We had some mad by-laws in those days,” Rodney Grosskopff, one of Ponte’s architects, recounted.
+“We had some mad by-laws in those days,” Rodney Grosskopff, one of Ponte’s architects, recounted over email.
 “The sills had to be above six foot so that they [the black staff] couldn’t look out at the white apartments.”

 Ponte was legally a whites-only block, but the law was quickly broken.
 Hillbrow was one of the first neighbourhoods in South Africa to tentatively begin racial integration.
 A 1978 article from the Citizen reported that “hundreds of coloureds and Indians were flooding into the white flatland” and living in “the luxury Ponte block” under assumed names like Papadopoulos.
 “Landlords said they could not tell the difference between various race groups as many of the coloured people appeared to be Lebanese or Portuguese.”
 At the time, Hillbrow genuinely was home to an array of newly arrived Europeans taking the apartheid government up on its fawning immigration policy for whites.
 The neighbourhood’s main roads were a Contiki Tour unto themselves—Café Pigalle, Café Zurich, Café Wien, Café Florian—and they were as close as many young South Africans came to an outside world.
 In 1980 the minister of community development declared Hillbrow “a scandal and a slum,” which is to say it was the best place to be: a fairly cosmopolitan den of iniquity in a country otherwise so conservative that television was banned until 1976.

 By the time I reached the age of observation, in the ’90s, this version of Hillbrow was long gone.
 Hillbrow is the most densely populated area in the country, and it’s almost all for rent.
 It beckons whichever population in Johannesburg is unsettled and new, who in turn frighten the previous unsettled and new population out.
-It is a place of anonymity and transience, where the country’s cellular activity is most rapid, and where we’re either about to begin our metamorphosis into some grand new being (that yearned-for and much-evaded cosmo-rainbow-pot), or fall victim to another societal cancer.
+It is a place of anonymity and transience, where the country’s cellular activity is most rapid, and where we’re either about to begin our metamorphosis into some grand new being (that yearned-for and much-evaded rainbow melting pot), or fall victim to another societal cancer.

 White flight from Hillbrow began in the 1980s, amid a frenzy about crime levels, blamed, inevitably, on the clandestine black population.
 In response to this frenzy, the apartheid government decided to stop overlooking all the Papadopouloses and began mass evictions on the basis of the Group Areas Act.
 Landlords had been happy to break the law for a profit, often charging higher rent to illegal tenants, but now their buildings stood half-vacant.
 Ponte, running at a loss, dropped its rents and drastically reduced upkeep as the building’s value began a steep plummet.
 In just a few years it went from a coveted address, advertised as “Heaven On Earth,” to the makings of Africa’s tallest slum.